 Visibly paler than dark rye, light rye still has small amounts of bran and germ, but is a more refined flour, capable of making a lighter loaf, less dense but also with a less pronounced rye flavour.
 And so we arrive finally at the other extreme with another uncommon flour: white rye.
 This would have all the bran and rye germ removed, and only contain the milled endosperm.
 It has the mildest flavour of all the rye flours but is sometimes used in biscuit recipes.

-Unless the recipe expressly says to use one of the other styles, it is almost always referring to wholemeal rye.
-A bag labelled "rye" or "wholemeal rye" will be ideal for the job.
+Unless the recipe expressly says to use one of the other styles, it is almost always referring to dark rye, particularly in bread making.